 Mechanical engineers typically secure employment in structural engineering, research and development, automotive engineering and design, the aerospace industry, manufacturing, processing and chemical industries as well as management positions.

-Applicants are normally expected to have at least a lower second class honours degree in a related engineering discipline.
-Suitable subjects include mechanical engineering, aerospace engineering, automotive engineering, mechatronics and other subjects with significant mechanical engineering content.
+Applicants are normally expected to have at least a lower second class (2.2) UK honours degree, or equivalent qualification.
+A wide range of degree subjects are acceptable, including mechanical engineering, aerospace engineering, automotive engineering, mechatronics and other subjects with significant mechanical engineering content.

 For additional information please see the entry requirements in our admissions section